 He also suggests that children who sign up for school sports, or even adults who have been inactive for a while, get a general physical exam to make sure their bodies are in good shape to begin playing sports.

 According to Safe Kids of Western Mass., headquartered at Baystate Children’s Hospital, each year more than 30 million children participate in sports in the United States and more than 3.5 million children ages 14 and under are treated for sports injuries.
 While collision and contact sports are associated with higher rates of injury, injuries from individual sports tend to be more severe.

 Dr. Martinez-Silvestrini noted the most common types of sport-related injuries in children are concussions, sprains (mostly ankle), muscle strains, bone or growth plate injuries, tendonitis and contusions, although more serious injuries, such as fractures, ligament or tendon tears may also occur.

-Safe Kids of Western Mass. offers the following precautions to help keep kids safe while playing sports outdoors:
+Safe Kids of Western Massachusetts offers the following precautions to help keep kids safe while playing sports outdoors:

 Dr. Martinez-Silvestrini emphasized never to play through an injury.

 “Get immediate help from a coach or trainer and be sure to mention everything that hurts or aches.
-All coaches, whether for adult or kids sports, should have a plan for dealing with emergencies,” said Dr. Martinez-Silvestrini.
+All coaches, whether for adult or kids sports, should have a plan for dealing with emergencies,” Dr. Martinez-Silvestrini said.